 Wondering what cleaning products and tools to use?
 Check out my page of Recommended Products for the tools and products I use in my own home.

-Daily Cleaning Tasks
+Daily Cleaning Checklists

-Follow the nightly kitchen routine to “close the kitchen” for the night and to help avoid household pests.
+The daily cleaning routine is about tidying your home to keep it looking nice, even when you haven’t had time to clean.
+Then use the nightly kitchen routine to “close the kitchen” for the night and help avoid household pests.
 Your mornings will go more smoothly when you don’t start them looking at a mess.

 Weekly House Cleaning Checklists

 Use these as part of your house cleaning schedule, whether you prefer doing one room a day or doing them all on the weekend.
 You’ll work faster, clean more thoroughly, and know you didn’t overlook a thing.

 Spring Cleaning Checklists

 Spring Cleaning is an enormous task, so it’s easy to feel overwhelmed.
 The routines below break it down into manageable steps.
 You don’t have to wait until Spring to do them, though.
 Use these checklists to deep clean your home any time of year!